dortania/OpenCore-Install-Guide/post-install/security.md

 Setting in your config.plist:

 * Misc -> Boot
-  * `PollAppleHotKeys` set to YES(While not needed can be helpfu)
+  * `PollAppleHotKeys` set to YES(While not needed can be helpful)
 * Misc -> Security
   * `AuthRestart` set to YES(Enables Authenticated restart for FileVault2 so password is not required on reboot.
-Can be concidered a security risk so optional)
+Can be considered a security risk so optional)
 * NVRAM -> Add -> 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14
   * `UIScale` set to `02` for high resolution small displays
 * UEFI -> Input